10 Must-See Louisiana Main Streets

 Denham Springs Main Street is right outside of Baton Rouge, Louisiana’s capital city.

 Check out the Denham Springs Historic District & Antique Village where there’s a lot more than antiques – including gifts, home goods, local crafts, and more shopping opportunities like the locally-owned Cavalier House Books.
-And every spring and fall, the Historic District fills with hundreds of vendors, games, rides, goof booths and more at the area’s Spring and Fall Festivals.
+And every spring and fall, the Historic District fills with hundreds of vendors, games, rides, food booths and more at the area’s Spring and Fall Festivals.

 You won’t have to stray far to visit the Old City Hall Museum.
 This Art Deco-style structure was listed in the National Register of Historic Places in 1993 and features several interesting exhibits and collections.